a-athanasopoulos/PCOS/README.md

 # Probably Correct Optimal Stable Matching for Two-Sided Market Under Uncertainty

-This repository contains the implementation of the algorithms and experiments discussed in the paper titled "Probably Correct Optimal Stable Matching for Two-Sided Market Under Uncertainty."
+This repository contains the implementation of the algorithms and experiments discussed in the paper titled "Probably Correct Optimal Stable Matching for Two-Sided Market Under Uncertainty," presented at the AAMAS 2025 conference.
 The goal of this work is to develop and analyze algorithms for finding stable matchings in two-sided markets where preferences are uncertain.

+**Authors:**
+- Andreas Athanasopoulos, University of Neuchâtel, Neuchâtel, Switzerland, andreas.athanasopoulos@unine.ch
+- Anne-Marie George, University of Oslo, Oslo, Norway, annemarie0george@gmail.com
+- Christos Dimitrakakis, University of Neuchâtel, Neuchâtel, Switzerland, christos.dimitrakakis@gmail.com

 ## Table of Contents
 - [Project Structure](#project-structure)